funvill/funvill.github.io/_posts/2017-09-13-vancouver-maker-faire-2017.md

 ---
-title: Vancouver Maker Faire 2017
+title: "Vancouver Maker Faire 2017"
 date: 2017-09-13 00:01:00
+categories:
-categories: Uncategorized
+- Uncategorized
+slug: vancouver-maker-faire-2017

 ---

 This year for the vancouver maker faire I decided to show off some my LED and lighting projects that I had created over the past few years.
 I also created a special project just for Vancouver Maker Faire the LED Pillar.